hanshaze/fish/README.md

 **7) LARGE COLLECTION OF PHISHING PAGES ADDED**
 - Pages are taken from various tool including ShellPhish , Blackeye , SocialFish .

+**8) CAPTURED DATA BACKUP**
+- Backup of Data can be Found At (Server/CapturedData).

+**9) EMAIL SUPPORT ADDED**
+- Captured Data can be Easily send to Any Email Address (Using Gmail SMTP).
+- It Require User's Gmail Username And Password.
+- GMAIL 2FA SHOULD BE DISABLED IN ORDER TO USE GMAIL SMTP.
+- LESS SECURED APPS SHOULD BE TURNED ON (https://myaccount.google.com/lesssecureapps).

 ## FOR FURTHER INSTALLATION PROCEDURE - [(CHECK INSTRUCTIONS)](https://github.com/DarkSecDevelopers/HiddenEye/blob/master/instructions.md)